meitalbensinai/AlgoTrainingNoSol/Algo - Research Questions/README.md

 * What is the input? what is the output? summarize the problem.

-* Research the topic and explain 3 different solutions to the problem, comparing the different models and solutions.
+* Research the topic and explain 3 different solutions to the problem:

+  Compare memory, running time, accuracy...

+  Compare different modellings.

 * Research different python libraries used in the civil world to solve those.

+** Include reference to articles and discuss